Welcome to today's edition of the Rush 24-7 podcast.

 You are exactly right.

-The the the uh the the this country, because of freedom, you've always had a choice.
+This country, because of freedom, you've always had a choice.

 Your generation is being told you don't have any choice because you don't have any free will.

-You are predestined to misery and failure because everybody around you is that, and as such, you must turn over your life to Democrats or the government, or whoever who will protect you and cuddle you and and walk you through this misery and this maze.
+And as such, you must turn over your life to Democrats or to government or whoever who will protect you and coddle you and walk you through this misery and this maze.

-You are so that I I think she is so right about this.
+I think she is so right about this.

-She's explaining why this fog of depression and pessimism has swept over the millennial generation, is because they are being told that theirs is a life of predestiny with no choice whatsoever, and it's all negative.
+She's explaining why this fog of depression and pessimism has swept over the millennial generation is because they are being told that theirs is a life of predestiny with no choice whatsoever and it's all negative.

 I've got to take a break, but we'll be back.